Table of Contents

 - Roast the squash in preheated oven until tender, 25-35 minutes.

 - While roasting, prepare the tahini sauce.
 In a bowl, combine the tahini, lemon juice, salt and garlic.

 - Whisk the mixture together until combined.
 At first, the lemon juice may make the tahini seem curdled, but continue whisking until smooth.
 If the sauce seems thick, add water one tablespoon at a time until thin enough to drizzle.

-- When the squash is finished roasting, place on serving dish and drizzle with the sauce.
+- When the squash is finished roasting, place it on a serving dish and drizzle with the sauce.